actions-marketplace-validations/tfausak_brittany-action/README.md

 # Brittany action

+:warning:
+I do not maintain this action anymore.
+I suggest you switch to Ormolu and use [mrkkrp/ormolu-action](https://github.com/marketplace/actions/ormolu-action) instead.

 This is a GitHub Action that checks to make sure that Haskell files are properly formatted with [Brittany][].